bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 <!-- theme: error -->
 > #### Legacy API Accounts
-### Legacy API Accounts
+> As of February 2022, BigCommerce no longer issues legacy API Accounts (accounts using HTTP basic auth) to new stores.
+Starting July 2018, new BigCommerce stores were no longer able to create legacy API Accounts (accounts using HTTP basic auth) within their control panels.
-> As of July 31, 2018, new BigCommerce stores are no longer able to create legacy API Accounts (accounts using HTTP basic auth) within their control panels.
-Existing legacy API Accounts will continue to work until further notice, but we strongly recommend migrating to OAuth as soon as possible.
+> We strongly recommend migrating to OAuth as soon as possible.
+Existing legacy API Accounts will continue to work until further notice.

 ### Benefits of migrating to OAuth: